OUR PRINTERS

 Layer Resolution: 0.05-0.30 mm

-Filament: PLA, PETG, Flex, Nylon, ASA, PVA, PC, PP, composites and more
+Filament: PLA, PETG, ASA, ABS, Flex and more!

 1. Find Your Model

-Design your idea from scratch with a 3D modeling program of your choice or find a model online from Thingiverse or Printables.
+Design your idea from scratch with a 3D modeling program of your choice or find a model online from Printables or Thingiverse.

 5. Pick Up Your Print